Accountability for a self-destructive habit is needed, after all.

-A good food-related meme never gets old.
+A good, food-related meme never gets old.
 Most of us relate so much because we just love stuffing our faces with some junk while staring at a TV (or any other) screen.
 What is a better recipe for putting on weight than staying at home with piles of food calling your name?
-Yes, we all stocked-up on our snacks for quarantine and ate all of those in the first couple of days.
-Yes, we all felt like we were saving the world while sitting in our pajamas (or even underwear because who needs clothes?
-There was apocalyptic stuff going on outside, anyway), watching Netflix and Amazon Prime, but zero chill.
+Yes, we all stocked up on our snacks for quarantine and ate all of those in the first couple of days.
+Yes, we all felt like we were saving the world while sitting in our pajamas (or even underwear, because who needs clothes?
+There was apocalyptic stuff going on outside, anyway), watching Netflix and Amazon Prime, but with zero chill.
 Those dad bods we earned now don’t seem to go anywhere – but we keep behaving like we want to keep them.
 Why are we still overeating and what can we do to stop it after Covid is ‘over?’

 Post-Covid stress is real

 When an average person finds themselves in a stressful situation, they have a few different stress responses, but the most common one would be overeating.
 Many people eat when they are stressed, anxious, or even bored.
 During quarantine, we could experience at least one of these emotions, and sometimes a mixture of a few.
 While our life before the pandemic consisted, among other stuff, of being out in the elements for whatever reason (work, running errands, doing sports, having fun with friends, going to college, etc.), now we are mostly stuck at home.
 And even though the quarantine is over, our lifestyle has changed quite a bit.
 Of course, we want to eat a bag of hot Cheetos and then some!
 Then, some of us feel bad after overeating but get into that vicious cycle of repeating the process.